|Department of Psychology||University of Hawaii at Hilo

 numbers of educational programs offered, courses taught and students

 served, as well as faculty scholarly productivity, the department is

 also one of the most productive programs at UH Hilo.

 Bachelor of Arts in Psychology

 The Department has the largest number of students of all departments at the university.
-Overall, we currently have over 340 students in our academic programs, including 308 undergraduates and 36 graduate students (Spring 2013 data).
+Overall, we have approximately 320 students in our academic programs, including almost 300 undergraduates and about 30 graduate students.
 There has been an unprecedented increase in the number of our students over the past decade, and future growth is also expected, as the university continues to expand.